NormanDunbar/SuperBASIC-Manual/sphinx/source/E/editf.rst

 | Location |  Turbo Toolkit                                                    |
 +----------+-------------------------------------------------------------------+

-This function is similar to EDLINE$.
-However, EDITF is intended solely for asking the user to enter a floating point number.
+This function is similar to :ref:`edline-dlr`.
+However, :ref:`editf` is intended solely for asking the user to enter a floating point number.
 The specified default (which may be given as a number or a string) is printed at the current text cursor position in #ch  (default #1) and allows you to edit it.
 The parameter maxlen%  dictates